Multirate Exponential Rosenbrock Methods: Numerical Experiments

 Results for fourth-order methods are plotted in Figure~\ref{fig:bcfourthordereff}.
 Like with the third-order methods, we use the same $m$ for dynamic linearization methods, but here there is slightly more variation in errors, with \merkfour~ being slightly more accurate than the others in this group.
 Both \merbfour~ and \merkfour~ show optimal runtime efficiency, the MRI-GARK methods are the most efficient in total function calls, and \merbfour~ is again the most efficient in slow function calls.

 Finally, the performance of fifth and sixth-order methods on the bidirectional coupling problem is illustrated in Figure~\ref{fig:bcfifthordereff}.
-The accuracy of all the fifth and sixth-order methods is almost identical on this test problem, so we focus on the efficiency comparisons.
+The accuracy of these methods is almost identical on this test problem with \merbsix~ demonstrating a slightly steeper line, so we focus on the efficiency comparisons.
 Both of our new MERB methods are the most competitive for this test problem.
 We observe that \merbfive~ is slightly more efficient in terms of runtime at larger error values, but at smaller errors \merbsix~ becomes more efficient due to its higher order of accuracy. \merbsix~ is also the most efficient in total function calls followed by \merbfive, due to their smaller total traversal times in comparison with \merkfive.
 The small number of stages for \merbfive~ makes it clearly more efficient in terms of slow function calls.